-In every year from 2012 to 2018, Mr. Ward has been named to the list of Illinois Super Lawyers–Rising Stars.
-The Rising Stars® list represents the top 2.5 percent of lawyers under 40 years old in Illinois based upon a survey of his peers.*Mr. Ward was further extremely honored to be named the 2012-2013 recipient of the Foley & Lardner LLP Larry Arnold Award, recognizing the attributes of Determination, Toughness, Creativity and Strong Work Ethic.
+In every year from 2012 to 2019, Christopher has been named to the list of Illinois Super Lawyers–Rising Stars.
+The Rising Stars® list represents the top 2.5% of lawyers under 40 years old in Illinois based upon a survey of his peers.* Christopher was further extremely honored to be named the 2012-2013 recipient of the Foley & Lardner LLP Larry Arnold Award, recognizing the attributes of Determination, Toughness, Creativity, and Strong Work Ethic.

-Mr. Ward graduated from Northwestern University (B.A., cum laude), where he was elected to Phi Beta Kappa, and the University of Illinois College of Law (J.D., magna cum laude).
+Christopher graduated from Northwestern University (B.A., cum laude), where he was elected to Phi Beta Kappa, and the University of Illinois College of Law (J.D., magna cum laude).

-Mr. Ward is fluent in Spanish.
+Christopher is fluent in Spanish.

-*The Illinois Supreme Court does not recognize certifications of specialties in the practice of law and no certificate, award or recognition is a requirement to practice law in Illinois.
+*The Illinois Supreme Court does not recognize certifications of specialties in the practice of law and no certificate, award, or recognition is a requirement to practice law in Illinois.